ricsanfre/pi-cluster/docs/_docs/logging.md

       group: cert-manager.io
   ```

-  This will make Certmanager automatically create a Secret like this:
+  Then, Certmanager automatically creates a Secret like this:

   ```yml
   apiVersion: v1